ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/install/configuration.md

 Providing the API keys in the .env file will automatically configure the AI Providers when you run the AI Server for the first time.

-### Using the Admin Dashboard
+### Using the Admin Portal

-The Admin Dashboard provides a more interactive way to manage your AI Providers after the AI Server is running.
+The Admin Portal provides a more interactive way to manage your AI Providers after the AI Server is running.

-To access the Admin Dashboard:
+To access the Admin Portal:

 1. Navigate to [http://localhost:5005/admin](http://localhost:5005/admin).
 2. Log in with the default credentials `p@55wOrd`.